Zyl9393/mouse_strafing/README.md

 ## Speed adjustment
 Hold the Shift key to go 5 times faster.
 Hold the Ctrl key to go 5 times slower.
 For panning, you can reduce the speed by pressing Alt.
 Hold Ctrl and Alt at the same time to go at only 2% speed.

+## Save states
+While holding the spacebar, tap one of the number keys (0-9) to save current view to that number.
+Tap a number twice (within 1 second) to instead load its last saved view.